 Arashiyama Bamboo Grove

-One of the most famous spots in Kyoto and absolutely worth visiting!
+Kick off your 1 day sightseeing in Kyoto with one of the most famous places to visit in Kyoto which is absolutely worth seeing!
 My top tip is to go first thing in the morning as soon as it opens.

 I made the mistake of going mid-morning and it was very busy.
 The full effect of the bamboo walk can be appreciated much more with fewer people so you can enjoy the peaceful walk among the bamboo groves.